djizco/react-bulma-companion/README.md

 };
 ```

 To use **tree shaking** with a legacy version of Bulma, you must import the correct components.
-Please reference the **version component map** in the [documentation](http://react-bulma-companion.surge.sh/) to see which component you should use with your version.
+Please reference the **legacy component map** in the [documentation](http://react-bulma-companion.surge.sh/?path=/docs/legacy-component-map--page) to see which component you should use with your version.
 Legacy components are labeled with its **latest compatible version**.

 ```javascript
 import Button from 'react-bulma-companion/lib/Button-[version]';